Abhijeetkur/Video-Streaming/README.md

 ## Video Streaming Web Application

-I developed a video streaming website that incorporates a robust backend built with Spring and Spring Boot, and  using ReactJS using Nodejs version(v20.18.1) and Tailwind CSS.
+I developed a video streaming website that incorporates a robust backend built with Spring and Spring Boot, and  using ReactJS using Nodejs version(v20.18.1) for npm and Tailwind CSS.
 The website leverages Video.js and HLS.js for seamless video streaming, ensuring a smooth user experience.
 To support various video resolutions and enhance streaming performance, I utilized FFmpeg to process video data into multiple formats.
 The integration of these technologies ensures efficient video delivery.

 I am still working on it to make its frontend good and user friendly and dynamically change resolutions, increase security of videos like netflix and many more.